 Who should I contact?

 - Michael Sisk, Academic Support Services, email@example.com

 Information on our Certificates, course requirements, costs, and course details can be found below.
-For an application to any of the Certificates, click on a specific program and select "REGISTER FOR...." to open a PDF.
-Applications, copy of transcript of Bachelor's degree, and a copy of your CV/Resume may be sent in via email attachment, fax, or by mail.
-After you have completed the Certificate Program of your choice, you should submit the Certificate Request Form.
+For an application to any of the Certificates, click on a specific program and select "APPLY FOR...." to open begin the online application process.

 $528.41 Per Credit Hour For Graduate Courses (Course Level 5000 - 9999). *Click on the link for a breakdown of the tuition and fees charged per credit hour.
 Please Note That Tuition Is Subject To Increase - Reviewed in Late June/Early July For The Upcoming Fall Semester*

 Biodegradation & Bioremediation

 The courses included in this certificate program are intended to provide the student with a solid background in soil science, a fundamental understanding of basic processes controlling the fate of pollutants in soils, and the theoretical basis for remediation of contaminated lands.

 Core Courses Required Credits ODD FALL EVEN SPRING EVEN FALL ODD SPRING SWS 5050 Soils for Environmental Professionals 3 web web web web SWS 6262 Soil Contamination and Remediation 3 web web SWS 6366 Biodegradation & Bioremediation 3 web web Elective Courses - Choose One Credits ODD FALL EVEN SPRING EVEN FALL ODD SPRING SWS 5305C Soil Microbial Ecology 3 web web SWS 5605C Environmental Soil Physics 3 web web